 1- Analyze your situation: try, in the clearest and most rational way, to understand what critical issues your wedding may have.
 Will you reach Italy by plane or in another way?
 Do you need to come also before the wedding day?
 Are you guests at “risk categories”?
 Could your guests and family, maybe from another Country, move?
 Will it be an intimate wedding or with 150 guests?

 2- Deadline: give yourself a deadline to decide how to proceed.
 In the meantime, in order to be more relaxed, contact all your vendors to “freeze” a backup date.
 It will happen that you will be taken by despair and you will want to cancel everything.
-We are in a dark situation and, at the moment, it’s difficult to think of the wedding joy.
+We are in a dark situation and, at the moment, it’s difficult to think of the wedding’s joy.
 That joy only needs to be found again.
-Think that you’ll have even more time to plan what you were missing, to study all the details, to find that right vendor you were missing.
+Think that you’ll have even more time to plan what you were missing, to study all the details, to find the right vendor you were missing.

 3- Make a call: now you have decided to postpone your destination wedding and change the date, and you must confirm it to all the vendors (from the first to the last, including even those that you may not have yet paid with a deposit but which had been confirmed.
 Don’t forget about hotels, transfer services, audio and light services, brides and grooms’ dresses atelier, MUA, etc.).
-Don’t just send an email but spend time calling them, talk about this change together, and understand together how to proceed contractually (if you have to sign a new contract or document, if the deposits remain valid or if the quotation will increase), but also stylistically (if and how to review the floral projects, set-up, etc.).
+Don’t just send an email but spend time calling them, talk about this change together, and understand together how to proceed contractually (if you have to sign a new contract or document, if the deposits remain valid, or if the quotation will increase), but also stylistically (if and how to review the floral projects, set-up, etc.).

 4- Ask for help: this would obviously be the first point, but it may seem too self-referential.
 It’s a difficult moment, we are all experiencing a situation never experienced before and I think that today, more than ever, it’s clear how much a professional figure like the Wedding Planner is no longer just an “extra”, but it’s a point of reference.
 If you are planning a destination wedding in Italy maybe you’ve already had a wedding planner.
 But if you don’t, it’s now essential to ask for help.
-Not only for the management of all vendors, but also for having someone to deal with who has a total vision of the event, of what you are experiencing, of your needs.
+Not only for the management of all vendors but also for having someone to deal with who has a total vision of the event, of what you are experiencing, and of your needs.